 Ada Quality and Style Guide: 7.1.5 and 7.1.6

-See clause: 6.55 Unspecified behaviour [BQF] and 6.56 Undefined behaviour [EWF] .
+See clauses: 6.55 Unspecified behaviour [BQF] and 6.56 Undefined behaviour [EWF] .

 6.57.3 Mechanism of failure

 Language specifications do not always uniquely define the behaviour of a construct.
 When an instance of a construct that is not uniquely defined is encountered (this might be at any of translation, link-time, or program execution) implementations are permitted to choose from a set of behaviours.
 The only difference from unspecified behaviour is that implementations are required to document how they behave.